 • during pregnancy: abortion, preterm delivery, in utero foetal death, neonatal death.

 In practice, in an applicable epidemiological setting (see above), a suspect case of LBRF is, according to the WHO, a patient with high fever and two of the following symptoms: severe joint pain, chills, jaundice or signs of bleeding (nose or other bleeding) or a patient with high fever who is responding poorly to antimalarial drugs.
 Clothing should be checked for the presence of body lice and nits.

 The diagnosis is confirmed by detection of Borrelia in thick or thin blood films (Giemsa stain).
 Blood samples must be collected during febrile periods.
 Spirochetes are not found in the peripheral blood during afebrile periods.
 In addition, the number of circulating spirochetes tends to decrease with each febrile episode.

 – Antibiotherapy (suspect or confirmed cases and close contacts):

 Children under 8 years: 4 mg/kg (max.
 100 mg) single dose

-Children over 8 years: 100 mg single dose
+Children 8 years and over: 100 mg single dose

 Adults: 200 mg single dose